troyth/mythOS/README.md

 >
 > MYTH.OS implements this dual core approach by allowing each core LLM to process the input separately.
 This can be done by addressing an input to a specific core LLM or by sending it to both simultaneously.

+## .aion

+MYTH.OS allows users to provide two `.aion` files that describe the two core LLMs.
+AION stands for "An I Object Notation".
+An `.aion` file is a json file that provides the parameters specified by the AION standard, which can be read [here](AION.md).

 ## ⚡ Quickstart

 The two main ways to install MYTH.OS are through **pypi** (`pip`) or via **Docker**: